Compare Uninsured/Underinsured Motorist (UM/UIM) Coverage: Rates, Discounts, & Requirements [2023]

 What if you don’t have uninsured motorist coverage?

-If you don’t have uninsured motorist coverage and are hit by a driver without insurance, your medical bills will be covered by your health insurance.
+If you don’t have uninsured motorist coverage and are hit by a driver without insurance, your health insurance will cover your medical bills.
 However, your property damage bills will only be covered if you carry collision auto insurance.

 Do you need uninsured motorist insurance if you have health insurance?